Nathnaelc/cs162-test/assignments/final_project.md

 one person to focus entirely on writing those queries.
 Some students are great at design, and it is worthwhile giving them total design freedom!

-There alsos need to be a single managerial position within each team.
+There also needs to be a single managerial position within each team.
 The main responsibility of this position is to attend occasional meetings with the professor and to report on progress and roadblocks.
 The person chosen will usually be the same person who suggested the project, but this is not a requirement.
-It is worth pointing out that the managerial position is not a fulltime position, and coding is still expected, on top of attending meetings.
+It is worth pointing out that the managerial position is not a full time position, and coding is still expected, on top of attending meetings.

 The final project is introduced early in the course, and students are encouraged